 I work to promote and encourage a collaborative, trusting, warm and genuine relationship so you can begin to look at the issues that may be troubling you.
 Talking about your problems can help you to explore and understand what is going on for you, and this knowledge can help you to find solutions so that you can begin to make positive changes.

-I offer a reduced fee assessment so that you can come along and see if you feel that we can work together.
-In this introductory session we will begin to gently look at what is going on for you, and whether I am the best person to help you.
+In our first introductory session, we will begin to gently look at what is going on for you, and whether I am the best person to help you.
 There is no obligation on either side; you may even want to try a few counsellors first before committing as it is important that the relationship feels right.
 In turn, if I feel that you could receive more suitable help through another counsellor or agency then I can also discuss and help to manage this with you.

 I believe that we all have the answers to our questions inside of us, and through counselling we can support, encourage and facilitate to enable you to seek your own unique solutions.